Dr. Molly Hart

 I went on to attend the University of South Florida where I played for USF’s Women’s Club Soccer team while getting my undergrad degree in Biomedical Sciences.
 I catered by entire degree, extracurricular activities, and networking opportunities to get into a Doctor of Physical Therapy (DPT) program.
 I was accepted first round into USF’s DPT program and became the Class President.
 I was blessed to have a clinical rotation at the VA’s comprehensive Chronic Pain Program that incorporated all health professions (physicians, nurse practitioners, psychologist, physical therapist, occupation therapist, recreational rehab, vocational rehab).
 This clinical experience sparked my desire and knowledge for treating persistent pain conditions.

 During my undergrad experience my family also went through a rough time frame as my mother was diagnosed with breast cancer.
-I attended all of her treatments at Moffit Cancer center and for the first time realized how awful the medical system is to patient's who are suffering.
+I attended all of her treatments at Moffit Cancer Center and for the first time I realized how awful the medical system is to patient's who are suffering.
 My mom was often treated just like another number - not a real person with emotions and rights.
 Often she would ask to not have new interns perform her treatment and was told NO, she was switched between so many professionals, misguided at times, and never felt listened to.
 I had to watch my very strong mother be emotionally destroyed by the cancer and her treatment from medical professionals.
 This experience made me realize that I would always strive to treat every person I had the pleasure to treat in the way I wished my mom would have been treated.

 This experience lead me to be tested for the BRCA 2 gene, as my mother tested positive for this gene.
 The BRCA 2 gene significantly increases your risk of developing breast and ovarian cancer.
-Unfortunately I did discover that I am also positive for the BRCA 2 gene.
+Unfortunately, I did discover that I am also positive for the BRCA 2 gene.
 I then received genetic counseling and was informed that I should receive IVF treatments to select out for the gene if I want to have children and then receive a double breast mastectomy and total hysterectomy after having children as preventative care.
 I was NOT OKAY with this extremely invasive care as a solution for PREVENTION.
 I started to do more research myself on preventative care that had a higher benefit to risk ratio and discovered that there IS A LOT OF WONDERFUL CONSERVATIVE care options that do not include invasive procedures and surgical removal of my female body parts.
 I now understand that decreasing exposure to toxins that cause endocrine disruption and managing stress is vastly important to cancer prevention.
-The food we eat, air we breath, water we drink, and the products we use on our house and body are extremely important to protect our bodies.
-I discovered how vital exercise is, the importance of stress calming strategies such as diaphragm breathing and meditation, the need for good quality sleep, and last how important our thoughts and beliefs are to our bodies ability to stay healthy and heal itself.
+The food we eat, air we breath, water we drink, and the products we use on our house and body are extremely important to protect our health.
+I discovered how vital exercise is, the importance of stress calming strategies such as diaphragmatic breathing and meditation, the need for good quality sleep, and last how important our thoughts and beliefs are to our bodies ability to stay healthy and heal itself.
 This journey to protect my female body lead to my strong passion for specializing in women's health PT.

 I decided to take my chronic pain clinical experience and combine it with women's pelvic health because I saw there was a massive need.
 I was aware that women with chronic pain conditions were being MASSIVELY under served, misguided, mistreated, and unheard.
 My passion for this work is immense and I do believe I was guided to be here on this earth to do exactly this.

-I graduated from my DPT program in August 2017 with a career already lined up at an outpatient pelvic rehab clinic where I received one-on-one mentorship for treating pelvic health dysfunctions.
-There was a pelvic health team of over 10 women at this company that I had the pleasure to learn from and met with to review literature and techniques.
+I graduated from my DPT program in August 2017 with a career already lined up at an outpatient pelvic health rehab clinic where I received one-on-one mentorship for treating pelvic health dysfunctions.
+There was a pelvic health team of over 10 women at this company that I had the pleasure to learn from and met with to review research and techniques.
 I then finished all of the American Physical Therapy Association (APTA) pelvic and pregnancy/postpartum courses within my first year of practice.
 From there I have continued to educate myself on ideal exercise techniques for all body conditions, proper food intake, and how to decrease stress and toxins in my life.
 This education has allowed me to help my patient's implement these strategies into their own life slowly to allow for life style changes that create a beautiful quality of life.

-While I was treating at a traditional PT setting, I discovered that I could not longer sit in my little office and wait for women to come to me after years of abuse and pain.
+While I was treating at a traditional PT setting, I discovered that I could no longer sit in my little office and wait for women to come to me after years of abuse and pain.
 Pelvic PT is one-on-one so my treatment sessions were too short at the clinic, we had a 3 month wait list, poor scheduling that didn’t allow me to properly treat the women on my case load, and I was getting completely burnt out by the setting and situation I was in.
 I knew I needed to free up some of my time so I could go out and educate women in my local area and online.
 I also knew that taking on a smaller case load and having longer treatment times would allow me to give proper and detailed care to the women I was serving.

 With Love & Compassion,